n4ogw/so2sdr/share/help/so2sdrhelp.md

 If you are going to use the SDR bandmap, you need to configure this first before so2sdr.
 The first time either program is run it will create a directory to store user settings.
-The default location is ~/.so2sdr (Linux) or C:/Documents and Settings/Username/so2sdr (Windows).
+The default location is ~/.so2sdr.
 In this directory, the default configuration file for so2sdr is so2sdr.ini, and the default configuration file for so2sdr-bandmap is so2sdr-bandmap.ini.
 If you are using two copies of the bandmap for SO2R, you will need to make two separate